Pedestrian struck and killed by drunk driver on LA 24

 TERREBONNE - State Police say one man is dead and another has been charged with vehicular homicide after a vehicle struck a pedestrian in Terrebonne Parish Monday night.

-According to Louisiana State Police, the crash happened before 9 a.m. on LA 24 near Clendenning Road.
-Investigators say a 2007 Dodge Caliber driven by 62-year-old Albert Williams Jr. drove into the southbound shoulder on LA 24 and struck a 43-year-old Byron Acosta.
+According to Louisiana State Police, the crash happened before 9 p.m. on LA 24 near Clendenning Road.
+Investigators say a 2007 Dodge Caliber driven by 62-year-old Albert Williams Jr. drove into the southbound shoulder on LA 24 and struck 43-year-old Byron Acosta.

 Police say Acosta suffered fatal injuries and was pronounced dead by the Terrebonne Parish Coroner's Office.